diegocomesana/factable/README.md

 Then, that information is sent to a local server which serves it to the browser, where the client UI resides.

-Lastly, UI client connects to the server through websockets to manage user interaction.
+Lastly, UI client connects to the server through http and websockets to manage user interaction.

-**_Factable Server_** can register function calls and write and erase test files.
+**_Factable Server_** can register function calls and write and delete test files.

-Factable saves its state in "factable.json" file in the root of your project.
+Factable saves its state in "**factable.json**" file in the root of your project.
 Every test written is saved there.
 You should include it in your git tracked files.

-## Facts about Factable

-- Factable helps you understand your functions better.
-- Factable pretends to help you build tests as soon as possible.
-- Factable likes and promotes **_TDD_** and **_BDD_**.
-- Factable loves **_Funcional Programming_** (pure functions, inmutability) and aims to be a tool that promotes its best practices and increases awareness about its benefits.
-- Factable **_tests are not perfect and will not always pass_**: It's up to you to make them work and pass!
-There are many cases (examples later) where factable can't build your function call, but it is still very usefull as it takes care of all the boilerplate.
-For now, you can freely manually edit and fix test files, just remember not to 'Edit' or 'Discard' it from Factable UI
-- Factable is intended to be used with **Git**: we write, update, and also eventually delete test files, so we rely on git for recovering any previous file state.
-- Factable only captures function calls server-side.
-Client-side is still a work in progress.
-- Remember **Factable** is just a **dev-tool** and should only be used in your **_development_** process.
-Please don't use it in your **production** builds!

 ---